ivan-petrovic/hxtest/README.md

 # HYLASTIX Test

 ## Running the Demo with GitHub Actions
-This project includes three GitHub Actions workflows:
+This project includes three GitHub Actions workflows, all of which must be started manually (`workflow_dispatch`) for better control:
 1. **roll-out-vm** - Creates an Azure environment with a virtual machine.
 2. **configure-vm** - Configures the VM by installing Docker and deploying a Keyclock-protected static web site.
 3. **disassemble-vm** - Destroys the Azure environment and removes the VM.